top of page

 Catching Tailwinds

-When pressed, Justus places Automotus in the early stages of the “crawl, walk, run” cycle of development.
+When pressed, Justus places Automotus in the early stages of the “crawl, walk, run” development cycle.
 He believes, however, that favorable “tailwinds” in the form of federal grants for innovative transportation projects and growing interest in curb management technologies are beginning to pick up.

 Ultimately, Justus hints, he and his Automotus team are swinging for the fences.